Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Monte Carlo Simulation

-The event generation in the $bb$ channel is the same as that in the $\tau\tau$ channel, and the $b$ jet tagging efficiency is also set to 80\%.
-In the event selection, the $\textbf{Basic Cut}$ and the \textbf{$\bm{M_{\mu\mu}}$ Cut} are also same as that in $\tau\tau$ channel.
-The difference is that one need the final state to contain at least one $b$ jet to suppress the reducible background.
-Fig.~\ref{bb_rec} shows the cross sections of the signal and background (left panel), and the $bb$ channel measurement precision (right panel) as a function of the cut on the $M_{recoil}$ with a requirement for a $b$ jet and without the requirement in the final state.
-Different to the $\tau\tau$ decay channel, the cross section of signal and background can be comparable just through the selecting on $M_{recilo}$.
-If select the events with one $b$ jet can suppress the background about one order and the signal also be suppressed, which result that the measurement precision can not get its maxium value through the selection on $M_{recoil}$.
-The measurement precision can reach 1\% if one selects the event required that $\Delta M_{recoil} = 0.6$ GeV in the final state and without the selection on $b$ jet.
-Then the \textbf{$\bm{M_{recoil}}$ Cut} are performed that require the event be satisfied for
+The event generation for the $b\bar{b}$ channel follows the same procedure as that for the $\tau^+\tau^-$ channel, with the $b$-jet tagging efficiency also set to 80\%.
+In the event selection, the $\textbf{Basic Cut}$ is also the same as that in the $\tau^+\tau^-$ channel.
+The only difference is that selecting a $b$-jet in the final state can reduce the reducible background.
+Fig.~\ref{bb_rec} shows the cross sections for signal and background processes (left panel) and the corresponding precision on the signal strength (right panel) after applying different selections on the recoil-mass window $\Delta M_{\rm recoil}$ and on the number of $b$-jets (N[$b$-jet]).
+Unlike the $\tau^+\tau^-$ decay channel, the signal and background cross sections become comparable by applying only the $M_{\mathrm{recoil}}$ selection.
+Selecting events that contain a $b$-jet suppresses the background by approximately one order of magnitude, but also reduces the signal efficiency.
+Consequently, this combined selection fails to achieve the maximum measurement precision attainable with the $M_{\mathrm{recoil}}$ selection alone.
+The signal strength can be measured with a precision of 1.17\% by selecting events with $\Delta M_{\mathrm{recoil}} = $ 0.60 GeV and without requiring a $b$-jet in the final state.
+This choice of window is optimal to maximize the measurement precision because a narrower window would discard too much signal, while a wider one would introduce excessive background.
+Then the \textbf{$\bm{M_{\mathrm{recoil}}}$ Cut} are performed that require the event be satisfied for

-The cut flow for the $bb$ decay channel of the signal and background at the 240 GeV CEPC with an integrated luminosity of $L=20\abm$ is shown in Table~\ref{t02}.
-It can be seen that the $\bm{M_{\text{recoil}}}$ Cut suppresses the background more than one order of magnitude while retaining about 67\% of the signal.
-The corresponding measurement precision is improved from 3.36\% to 1.07\%.
-As with the $\tau\tau$ channel, the $bb$ channel faces a similar limitation.
-Even with successive cuts on jet-level kinematic observables, the measurement precision shows little improvement.
-The factors that restrict further improvement in the cut-based method, along with potential enhancement strategies, will be discussed in detail later in this paper.
+The cut flow for the $b\bar{b}$ decay channel of the signal and background at the 240 GeV CEPC with an integrated luminosity of $L=20\abm$ is shown in Table~\ref{t02}.
+It can be seen that the \textbf{$\bm{M_{\mathrm{recoil}}}$ Cut} suppresses the background more than one order of magnitude while retaining about 69\% of the signal.
+The corresponding measurement precision is improved from 3.76\% to 1.17\%.
+The $b\bar{b}$ channel is also plagued by a limitation similar to that in the $\tau^+\tau^-$ channel.
+Despite successive cuts on jet-level kinematic observables, the measurement precision does not improve significantly.